paulsinclair51/briteTest/docs/LiteTest_Glossary.md

    helps detect errors early, ensures consistent build quality, and provides rapid feedback to developers.
 Use continuous-integration (or simply CI) when used as an adjective.
+- `command line` - A line of text entered into a shell that specifies an executable and optional arguments or flags (options).
+Use `command-line` when used as an adjective.
 - `concurrent block`: For LiteTest, a set of tests bracketed by `LT_BEGIN_CONCURRENT` and `LT_END_CONCURRENT` macros.
-- `contributor`: Any person or agent that may commit to LiteTesf `main`, The implementation changes and documentation updates for a commit to `main` must conform to the LiteTest contribution guidelines and muxt have approval by a designated approver or agent.
+- `contributor`: Any person or agent that may commit to LiteTest `main`, The implementation changes and documentation updates for a commit to `main` must conform to the LiteTest contribution guidelines and muxt have approval by a designated approver or agent.
 - `control file`: A previously generated file that can be compared to a newly